lopillo/my-valuecatcher-service/README.md

 📦 ValueCatcher MVP

-Minimal Service to Validate DevOps Pipeline Infrastructure
+Minimal Serice to Validate DevOps Pipeline Infrastructure

 🚀 Purpose of This Application